Dolberg scores 2, Denmark beats Wales 4-0 at Euro 2020

 With Wales increasingly ragged, Maehle made it 3-0 with a powerful shot when he had time and space to control the ball and beat Wales goalkeeper Danny Ward.
 Braithwaite’s goal was initially ruled offside but allowed after a video review.

-Harry Wilson was sent off in the 90th minute for a foul on Maehle.
+Harry Wilson was sent off in the 90th minute for a foul on Maehle as Wales slumped to its worst loss in a competitive match since being beaten 6-1 by Serbia in September 2012.

 “We’re all hurting.
 We didn’t want our supporters to watch us going out like that,” Wales coach Rob Page said, adding he believed there was a foul on Kieffer Moore in the build-up to the second Denmark goal.